Phototheca’s Keywords panel gives all the needed tools to work with keywords: view keywords, search by keywords, and add, change and delete keywords.

 Replace a keyword in one step

-If you need to replace a keyword with a new one, instead of deleting the old and adding a new, you can replace any keyword with another one in one step.
+If you need to replace a keyword with a new one, instead of deleting the old and adding a new one, you can replace any keyword with another one in one step.
 Right-click on a dark or gray keyword and hit the “Change keyword …” menu item – the dialog pops up asking for a replacement for the clicked keyword.

 Enter a new keyword and click OK to replace the old keyword with the new one for all selected photos.